NaolB02/backend-nestjs-project/README.md

 The backend file(REST API) is stored in the lorem-shoe folder.
 The BootstrapRedesigned folder contains the newly redesigned website with bootstrap.
 The fetch Api folder contains javascript files that consume the REST API.
+The src file contains the original website before redesigning.

 The two features that the REST API is made for are the like feature and the buy feature.